andrewrgoss/andrewrgoss.com/content/resources.md

 ## <a name="business_intelligence"></a>Business Intelligence
 <hr>

+#### Google's My Activity Page
+Just how much does Google know about you?
+This portal reveals everything the company knows about you - every search you’ve made, the apps you've used, the videos you've watched, and everything in between.
+Visit to see how your data is being collected, modify activity settings, and delete data that you prefer not to be retained.<br>
+<a href="https://myactivity.google.com" target="_blank">myactivity.google.com</a>

 #### OLAP Cubes
 A nice intro guide on what these are and why they are used.<br>
 <a href="http://olap.com/learn-bi-olap/olap-bi-definitions/olap-cube" target="_blank">olap.com/learn-bi-olap/olap-bi-definitions/olap-cube</a>